Denmark's Torm says stops taking orders in Iran due to U.S. sanctions

-COPENHAGEN, May 15 (Reuters) - Danish oil product tanker operator Torm on Tuesday said it has stopped taking new orders in Iran as a consequence of U.S. plans to reimpose sanctions on Tehran.
+COPENHAGEN (Reuters) - Danish oil product tanker operator Torm (TRMDa.CO) on Tuesday said it has stopped taking new orders in Iran as a consequence of U.S. plans to reimpose sanctions on Tehran.

 “We follow the situation closely and always follow the rules.
 Therefore, we have also stopped taking new orders in Iran,” a spokeswoman told Reuters.